milutinB/chess-app/README.md

 # chess-app

 Source code for a pvp chess web app written in TypeScript and React.
 This repository currently contains a very basic websocket-based backend I have used for development and testing.
+It is not robust enough to be deployed in its current state.

 ## Running locally